-TheBRENDANjsmPROJECT has been created to help those struggling with addiction and alcoholism - and their friends and family - by offering guidance, fellowship and support in the face of insurmountable difficulties...one day at a time.
+TheBRENDANjsmPROJECT has been created to help those struggling with addiction and alcoholism - and their friends and family - by offering guidance, fellowship and support in the face of seemingly insurmountable difficulties...one day at a time.
 As many who have gone before us know, all that is needed is a decision to ask for help.

 Brendan was a born artist.
 As a little boy on cross country airline flights with his parents, he would spend hours creating one piece of art after another, often times giving them away to flight attendants and amused fellow passengers.
 He made a decision to attend a private arts academy for high school, and then was accepted to and graduated from the School of the Art Institute of Chicago with a BFA.
-While there, he also spent a semester at University College London studying art.
+While enrolled there, he also spent a semester at University College London studying art.

 Along the way, and then as a young man, he suffered setbacks due to alcohol and drug use, resulting in several treatment programs that provided temporary relief and stretches of abstinence.
 He displayed his artwork on Instagram where he had thousands of followers.
 He was six months sober with plans for a major showcase of his artwork before he passed away.
 His art show was held posthumously.
 It was a public and critical success.